 This could be a clear path somewhere in the house or a safe area in a secure backyard where you can keep an eye on them.

-They may also appreciate having you walk with them so they won’t feel alone as they move around.
+They may also appreciate your accompanying them so they do not feel alone as they move around.

 5. Engage them in calming activities